A Path For Every Soul

 The Renewal Plan

-Best for well rounded, everyday growth
+Best for well-rounded, everyday growth

-A well balanced path through Scripture that gently rebuilds a lasting daily habit of holy reading and steady growth in faith.
+A well-balanced path through Scripture that gently rebuilds a lasting daily habit of holy reading and steady growth in faith.

 - Weeks 1 and 2: Gospel of Mark, read in full, one or two chapters at a sitting.

-- Month 2: Gospel of John, especially Chapter 1 and Chapters 14 to 17.
+- Month 2: Gospel of John, especially chapter 1 and chapters 14 to 17.

 - Month 3: Letter to the Romans, St. Paul's masterwork on faith and God's plan.

-"The Word of God is the bread of life that fills the hungry soul."
+"The word of God is the bread of life that fills the hungry soul."
 A teaching echoed through the Fathers of the Church.

-Want a plan made just for you?
+Would you prefer a plan made for you?

 Find Your Path